Jiggly-Balls/game-state/docs/source/guide.rst

    .. code-block:: python

-      class FirstScreen(State):
+      class ScreenOne(State, state_name="FirstScreen"):
-         def run(self) -> None:
+         def process_event(self, event: pygame.event.Event) -> None:
+            # This is executed in our our game loop for every event.

+            if event.type == pygame.QUIT:
-            # The run function executes as soon as the state has been changed to it.
+                  # We set the state manager's is_running variable to false

-            while True:
-                  # Our game-loop
+                  # which stops the game loop from continuing.
+                  self.manager.is_running = False

+         def process_update(self, dt: float) -> None:
+            # This is executed in our game loop.

             self.window.fill(GREEN)

-                  for event in pygame.event.get():
-                     if event.type == pygame.QUIT:
-                        # Upon quitting, we raise the ExitGame which we handle outside.

-                        self.manager.exit_game()

-                  pygame.display.update()  # Refreshes the screen
+            pygame.display.update()

 .. admonition:: Note
    :class: note